ilonagreiss/CG-Game/README.md

 # CG-Game

-This is a infinite jumper game by Ilona Greiß (580838) and Koco Dhami (580776) The base of the game is inspired by following tutorial: https://www.youtube.com/watch?v=XtQMytORBmM&t=684s
+This is an infinite jumper game by Ilona Greiß (580838) and Koco Dhami (580776) The base of the game is inspired by following tutorial: https://www.youtube.com/watch?v=XtQMytORBmM&t=684s

 Additionally we incooporated following features: